plegulluche/puppeteer-server/README.md

 ### Running the Server

+- To see the production deployment instructions see [Deploy on EC2](./deployement-instructions.md)

-To start the server in development mode, run `yarn dev`.
+- To start the server in development mode, run `yarn dev`.
 A message should appear in the console indicating that the server is running on port 4000.
 Ensure CORS configuration is correctly set up for communication with the server from different sources.

 ## Usage